End qualified immunity in Georgia

 • Implements a failure-to-intervene clause

-Yes.
-The proposed legislation assigns liability to an officer who fails to intervene.
-It further requires an intervening officer to report the intervention, protecting them from retaliation.
-The legislation states, "50-21-25.1. (b) A law enforcement officer who, under color of law, subjects or causes any other person to be subjected to the deprivation of any individual rights secured by the Constitution of this state or by the Constitution of the United States by, including, but not limited to, failing to intervene, shall be liable to the injured party for legal or equitable relief or any other appropriate relief."
-AND "35-11-6. (a) A law enforcement officer shall file a complaint in conformance with the duty to intervene and whenever he or she observes another law enforcement officer engage in conduct that violates the duty to safeguard life. (b) Law enforcement officers who file a complaint pursuant to subsection (a) of this Code section or who otherwise act in furtherance of subsection (a) of this Code section shall not be disciplined or retaliated against, either directly or indirectly, for filing such complaint.
-It shall be presumed that any disciplinary or retaliatory action taken against a police officer close in time after he or she files a complaint shall be in violation of this subsection.
+Yes, section 3-3 of the bill states, "50-21-25.1. (b) A law enforcement officer who, under color of law, subjects or causes any other person to be subjected to the deprivation of any individual rights secured by the Constitution of this state or by the Constitution of the United States by, including, **but not limited to, failing to intervene, shall be liable to the injured party for legal or equitable relief or any other appropriate relief.**" Section 2-1 of the bill states, "35-11-6. (a) **A law enforcement officer shall file a complaint in conformance with the duty to intervene and whenever he or she observes another law enforcement officer engage in conduct that violates the duty to safeguard life.** (b) Law enforcement officers who file a complaint pursuant to subsection (a) of this Code section or who otherwise act in furtherance of subsection (a) of this Code section shall not be disciplined or retaliated against, either directly or indirectly, for filing such complaint.
+It shall be presumed that any disciplinary or retaliatory action taken against a police officer close in time after he or she files a complaint shall be in violation of this subsection."

 • Guarantees that victims are compensated the full amount awarded